-Midlothian Integration Joint Board (IJB) is responsible for ensuring that its business is conducted in accordance with the law and proper standards.
-This is to allow the public funds at its disposal to be safeguarded and used efficiently and effectively in pursuit of best value.
+Midlothian IJB is responsible for ensuring that its business is conducted in accordance with the law and proper standards.
+This is to allow public funds at its disposal to be safeguarded and used efficiently and effectively in pursuit of best value.

 Board members, including the Chief Officer and Chief Financial Officer, are responsible for the governance of the business affairs of Midlothian IJB.
-This includes: setting the strategic direction, vision, culture and values of the IJB and establishing appropriate and cost effective systems, processes and internal controls to allow the strategic objectives to be delivered.
+This includes: setting the strategic direction, vision, culture and values of the IJB; and establishing appropriate and cost effective systems, processes and internal controls to allow the strategic objectives to be delivered.